YuLab-SMU/DOSE/docs/deeprare-inspired-dose-development-plan.md

 ## Deferred scope decisions

-- Phase 1 supports both HDO and HPO gene annotations because both are already part of DOSE's ontology data path.
+- Phase 1 exposes HDO disease targets.
+HPO enters `interpretDisease()` only through validated disease profiles after the phenotype gates pass.
+NCG stays in `enrichNCG()`/`gseNCG()` until a canonical disease mapping exists.
 - When the adapter is implemented, `aisdk` is declared in `Suggests` and loaded with optional runtime detection; it is never a required dependency.
 - English template explanations are required first.
 Chinese templates may be